Generic selectors

 Rob: Right.
 And the other issue that comes up often with food criticism is anonymity.
 It used to be a standard.
 What’s your take on that?
 Do you have to be anonymous to give an accurate review?

 Jonathan: Interesting time for you to ask that question.
 For two things.
-One, I’m actually having a page one story Saturday or Sunday of this upcoming week, where I basically renounce my anonymity.
+One, I’m having a page-one story on Saturday or Sunday of this upcoming week, where I renounce my anonymity.
 It’s become distracting.
 It’s become a game of gotcha.
-If a restaurateur figures out who you are they think they have one on you.
+If a restaurateur figures out who you are, they think they have one on you.
 And in point of fact, there are probably a dozen chefs in the country who are good enough to make much of a difference.

-That means I had dinner with Ruth Reichl, who was a restaurant critic for The New York Times, last night and I told her about that and she almost like shrieked because the anonymity is such a huge thing with her.
+That means I had dinner with Ruth Reichl, who was a restaurant critic for The New York Times, last night, and I told her about that, and she almost shrieked because the anonymity is such a huge thing with her.
 She wrote an entire book about wearing disguises when she was a critic for The New York Times.
-But I’ve been out with her a lot of times when she was wearing the disguises and they fooled nobody.
+But I’ve been out with her a lot of times when she was wearing the disguises, and they fooled nobody.
 Nobody!

 Rob: Because everybody recognized you.